 Connections that are likely to lead to approval include:

 - You manage a business that's physically located in Estonia

 - You own property in Estonia

 In addition, the Finnish payment institution Holvi now offers banking for e-residents entirely online.
-They only let you to make payments in euros within the SEPA area, but they recommend using Wise for payments outside of it.
+They only let you to make payments in euros within the SEPA area.

 With Swedbank, if you don’t meet any of the above qualifications but have already registered your business, you have a shot at getting them to open a business account for your company, albeit a slim one.

 With LHV, the same is largely true.
 However, they recently added another “reason” to the list of qualifications.
 LHV is now accepting applicants who cite wanting to invest in the Estonian and Baltic stock market as their reason for opening the account, making it significantly easier to do so.

 If you’re planning to open a business account at a traditional bank, be prepared to take a trip to Estonia.
 Regardless of where you choose to bank, you’re likely to need to go to a branch to set up your account.